This page contains information for the APSU General Session. Information for other sessions will be made available by your Session Director.

 Arrival and Dismissal

-Arrival on opening day: Due to construction on APSU campus, this year's session will be held at Madison Street United Methodist Church (GPS address 319 Madison Street, Clarksville TN, 37040).
-On opening day, bring your camper to the check-in station located in the fellowship hall entrance.
-Use the parking lot on Commerce Street and follow the signs to the check-in table.
+Arrival on opening day: On opening day, bring your camper to the check-in station located in the main lobby of the Music Mass Communications Building on the Campus of Austin Peay State University.
+You may park in the main lot at the corner of 8th Street and Marion (between the Music Building and Burt Elementary School).
 Campers will be assigned to a team, receive their camp shirt, and you will have the opportunity to meet your camper’s counselor.
 Check-in will begin at 8:30 a.m.

 To speed up your check-in process, you can print this form, fill-it out and bring it with you.
 Blank copies will be available at the check-in table.